inaimathi/langnostic/posts/notes-from-the-borders-of-erlang.md

 As a parting note, having gone through the rat's nest that is pathname manipulation in C, I hereby promise to never again bitch about Lisp's [pathname handling](http://www.gigamonkeys.com/book/practical-a-portable-pathname-library.html).
 Nothing like wading waist-deep in horse shit to remind you how good you've got it merely living within earshot of the stables.

-* * *
-##### Footnotes

-1 - <a name="foot-Mon-Apr-30-004835EDT-2012"></a>[|back|](#note-Mon-Apr-30-004835EDT-2012) - Though I'll admit, the Erlang section is pretty sparse compared to the rest of them

-2 - <a name="foot-Mon-Apr-30-004855EDT-2012"></a>[|back|](#note-Mon-Apr-30-004855EDT-2012) - That he'd put in if he had to do it again

-3 - <a name="foot-Mon-Apr-30-005108EDT-2012"></a>[|back|](#note-Mon-Apr-30-005108EDT-2012) - For the record, I'm trying really hard not to put on my Lisp hat and say something like *"Mmmm, mmmm, this syntactic abstraction is fucking **delicious**!
-How's it working for **you** guys?
-Oh, you **haven't** had any?!
-That's a **shame**..."* in an obnoxiously smug voice.
-It's difficult, and this footnote may count as a failure.
-Sorry.

-4 - <a name="foot-Mon-Apr-30-005141EDT-2012"></a>[|back|](#note-Mon-Apr-30-005141EDT-2012) - In fact the entirety of my related experience is the appropriate chapter from [7 Languages...](http://pragprog.com/book/btlang/seven-languages-in-seven-weeks), flipping through [the Reasoned Schemer](http://mitpress.mit.edu/catalog/item/default.asp?ttype=2&tid=10663) and the [SICP lectures](http://www.youtube.com/watch?v=2Op3QLzMgSY&feature=BFa&list=PL8FE88AA54363BC46) wherein prolog is briefly implemented on top of Lisp.
-Thant link is to the playlist rather than the correct episode; it's been a while, and I no longer remember which it was specifically.

-5 - <a name="foot-Mon-Apr-30-005314EDT-2012"></a>[|back|](#note-Mon-Apr-30-005314EDT-2012) - This was reportedly on a 2.4gHz Celeron machine with a half-gig of ram, so that was *not* a consequence of awesome hardware

-6 - <a name="foot-Mon-Apr-30-005524EDT-2012"></a>[|back|](#note-Mon-Apr-30-005524EDT-2012) - Actually, that's half true.
-There are three different ways to interface with a C program; you can do [port-based communication with a custom protocol](http://www.erlang.org/doc/tutorial/c_portdriver.html), you can [call C natively](http://www.erlang.org/doc/tutorial/nif.html) at the risk of system collapse with errors, or you can [implement the Erlang protocol](http://www.erlang.org/doc/tutorial/cnode.html) and pretend to be an Erlang process for the purposes of interoperability.
-The other languages I've taken a look at do that last one, but you've got options if you're rolling your own

-7 - <a name="foot-Mon-Apr-30-005635EDT-2012"></a>[|back|](#note-Mon-Apr-30-005635EDT-2012) - Ripped bleeding from [Programming Erlang](http://pragprog.com/book/jaerlang/programming-erlang).
-It which won't change at all, regardless of what specific protocol I end up picking

-8 - <a name="foot-Mon-Apr-30-005755EDT-2012"></a>[|back|](#note-Mon-Apr-30-005755EDT-2012) - With thanks to the [reference implementation](http://www.imagemagick.org/source/wand.c) from the ImageMagick team